Super Mario World 2: Yoshi's Island

 World Map Hidden Tiles

 There is a row of garbage tiles hidden at the top of the World 1 tilemap.
-These tiles are arranged similarly to the tabs used to switch between worlds, which may indicate that the tabs and world map were part of the same tilemap in early versions of the game.
+These tiles are arranged similarly to the tabs used to switch between worlds, which may indicate that the tabs and world map were part of the same tilemap at one point in development.